-Dr. Taylor is an associate professor and Ph.D. program coordinator in the management department at the University of Central Florida in Orlando.
-His research examines rude, abusive and unethical behaviors of employees and leaders.
-His work has appeared in journals in business and applied psychology and has been featured by The New York Times, Wall Street Journal, Fox News and NPR.
-He also serves as research director at Knowtro Inc.
+Dr. Taylor is a Professor of Management at the University of Central Florida in Orlando.
+His research focuses on workplace mistreatment, examining rude, abusive, and unethical behaviors of employees and leaders.
+His work has appeared in top journals in business and applied psychology and has been featured by The New York Times, Wall Street Journal, Fox News and NPR.
+He is also a contributor to the Harvard Business Review.

 Research and Publications